ZachsPage/monster-job-scraper-csv/README.md

     - I've only verified functionality with Firefox's: https://github.com/mozilla/geckodriver

 ## Notes
-- Press Ctrl+C to stop... interrupts can be unrelaible, so double check Task Manager!
+- Press Ctrl+C to stop... interrupts can be unrelaible, so double check Task Manager for leftover browser instances and geckodrivers!
 - There is a wait time between Job Description loads, so the script take some time... but better than clicking through everything :D